Plessala has an excellent crêperie, there is a weekly market on Thursdays, a small

 planted in recent years and of course the trout lake, around which local festivals

-routes round the area taking in the stone crosses that are a feature of this community.
+the area taking in the stone crosses that are a feature of this community.

 St Goueno has one the highest points in Brittany at Bel Air, where there is a lovely